 In the previous example, we were able to "give" ourselves the initial value by clever definition of our input variable.
-Next we consider the case where we can't do this.
+Next we consider a situation where we can't do this.

-Find an equation for an exponential function passing through the points (-2,6) and (2,1)
+Find a formula for an exponential function passing through the points (-2,6) and (2,1).

-Since we don't have the initial value, we will take a general approach that will work for any function form with unknown parameters: we will substitute in both given input-output pairs in the function form $f(x) = ab^x$ and solve for the unknown values, a & b.

-Substituting in (-2, 6) gives $6 = ab^{-2}$

-Substituting in (2, 1) gives $1 = ab^2$
+Since we don't have the initial value, we will take a general approach that will work for any function form with unknown parameters: we will substitute in both given inputoutput pairs in the function form $f(x) = ab^x$ and solve for the unknown values, a and b.
+Substituting in (-2, 6) gives $6 = ab^{-2}$ Substituting in (2, 1) gives $1 = ab^2$